-If one phrase sums up the best of Thailand, it’s mai pen rai.
-Remember the catchy hakuna matata song and attitude from Disney’s The Lion King?
-Mai pen rai is the Thai equivalent.
-It also loosely means “no worries” or “no problem.”
+If one phrase sums up the essence of Thailand, it’s mai pen rai.
+Remember the catchy hakuna matata song and attitude from Disney’s The Lion King movie?
+Well, mai pen rai is the Thai equivalent.
+Just as the Swahili phrase, it also loosely means “no worries” or “no problem.”

 Mai pen rai can be used as “you’re welcome” if someone tells you thanks.

 Rather than lamenting bad luck or having a meltdown / tantrum in public — a big no-no in Thailand — say mai pen rai for respect points.
 When your taxi is stuck in Bangkok’s nightmarish traffic, simply smile and say mai pen rai.